lealre/fastapi-testcontainer-asyncpg/docs/index.md

     class postgres_container,async_session,async_client,test fixtureStyle;
 ```

-The `postgres_container` will be passed to `async_session`, which will be used in both `async_client` and directly in the tests in some cases where we need to transact directly with the database.
+The `postgres_container` will be passed to `async_session`, which will be used in both `async_client` and directly in the tests, in cases where we need to transact directly with the database.

 ## Creating the test fixtures